Konsolkongen/Arduino-SNES-controller-on-GameCube/README.md

 The Qoob Pro BIOS absolutely hates this controller.
 It either doesn't work right or it will just refuse to boot.
 This is unfortunate but once you're past that I've experienced no issues.

-On first use or after updating to a newer version, you will need to define either D-pad or analog and a button layout (see gif) and save the config.
+On first use or after updating to a newer version, you will need to define either D-pad or analog and a button layout and save the config (see gif).